fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_application_support/03_systems.rst

 :code:`_simulate_reaction()`, :code:`_compute_success()`, :code:`_compute_broken()` methods on Systems class or
 corresponding function classes (described below), which are then passed as a parameter to the system.

-.. note:: The System class of also supports operation in modes: **Real** and **Simulated**, based on which, it enables working with a real hardware or a simulated system respectively.
+.. note:: The System class also supports operation in modes: **Real** and **Simulated**, based on which, it enables working with a real hardware or a simulated system respectively.

 2. **FctStrans**: